keebus/koji/README.md

 - Prototype based, minimal language.
 - C-like syntax! *Yay*!
 - Short-circuit boolean and conditional expressions.
-- No syntax-tree built for compilation: bytecode emitted while source is parsed.
+- No syntax-tree built for compilation: bytecode emitted as source is parsed.

 ## Example